-During this transition, ALL active Campers still have the opportunity to get in a great CG workout using our virtual workout program!
-Even as we are able to transition back outside, some Campers may want or need to stay home.
-Therefore, virtual locations will still be accessible through the CG app, and are here to stay!
+If you are an active BOLD Camper, you still have the opportunity to get in a great CG workout using our virtual workout program!
+Even as we are able to transition our workouts back outside, some Campers may want or need to stay home.
+Therefore, virtual locations will still be accessible through the CG App or through the Virtual Workout Schedule.
+Good news: our virtual workouts are here to stay!

 Outdoor location reopenings will be handled with mindfulness for our community.
 During this transition, we fully believe that whether online or outside, we will continue to be #BetterTogether.

 Where do I find which locations are going back outside?